50Wliu/three.github.io/_posts/2016-10-10-Virtual-Linux-Windows.md

     $ sudo systemctl restart sshd.socket

 On PuTTY, when connecting to the VM, select the private key file you saved earlier under Connection->SSH->Auth.
-You can use Saved Sessions to avoid connect automatically to the right server.
+You can use Saved Sessions to connect automatically to the right server.

 # Performance